ilies1511/ft_transcendence/README.md

 - [ ] Refactor CSS, have default styles from the styles.css.
 Make same sizes for different pages.
 - [ ] Check how many modules we have.
 We have to have 7 major modules.
 - [ ] Update game end page.
 Fix it a bit, add corners back so it feels better.
+- [ ] Add notification on disconnect, when the player disconnects from the game.